Nebukam/PCGExtendedToolkit/_sources/nodes/misc/misc-draw-attributes.md

 ---
 ### ~~Label~~
 >Label is currently not working as expected, despite using engine APIs and not throwing any error when used.

+---
+# Inputs & Outputs
+> This nodes forwards its inputs as if it was disabled.